cbilliau/worldNations/README.md

 The app is built using the [Facebook Incubator](https://github.com/facebookincubator/create-react-app) for React.
 Information specific to the use of and adaptation of the incubator can be found at the link in the credits section below.

 The app's functionality is based around the [component pattern](http://reactpatterns.com/#container-component).
-The basis of this patter is that the container does data fetching and then renders its corresponding sub-components.
-A very well written explanation of the component pattern can be found [here](https://medium.com/@learnreact/container-components-c0e67432e005#.jm3h1gm7e).
+The basis of this pattern is that the container performs data fetching and then renders its corresponding sub-components.
+A well written explanation of the component pattern can be found [here](https://medium.com/@learnreact/container-components-c0e67432e005#.jm3h1gm7e).

 The API is called via the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) which uses JavaScript Promises to handle results/callbacks.

 Sorting functions are placed in there own modules inside the utils folder under src.
-Separating these functions allows for their reuse anywhere.
+Separating these functions allows for their reuse.

 ### Installing